shield02/alx-higher_level_programming/0x08-python-more_classes/README.md

 > 0-rectangle - Script that creates an empty class
 > 1-rectangle - Script that defines width and height private class property
+> 2-rectangle - Script that calculates the area & perimeter